sertel/actris/papers/CPP21.md

   instead of an n-ary rule with multiple premises.
 - The disjunction of the compute client list invariant is encoded using a boolean flag, as it makes mechanisation easier.
+- The mechanisation employs a typing judgement for values (`ltyped_val`), for technical reasons.

 ## Examples